AmyKrrrr/Amitesh-Portfolio/README.md

-# AmyScript - Portfolio Website
+# Portfolio Website

-A modern, single-page portfolio website built with React and Vite, showcasing my work and skills with smooth animations and a clean design.
+A modern, single-page portfolio website built with React and Vite, featuring smooth animations, custom typography, and a clean design that showcases my development and graphic design skills.

 ## Tech Stack